 The second option allows the estate to refinance out the reverse mortgage with a conventional loan.
 This will, in effect, pay off the reverse mortgage, but leave the estate with the burden of fixing the terms of the conventional loan.

 Under the third option, the estate can elect to sell the property.
-In this situation, the reverse mortgage will be satisfied form the proceeds of the sale and the balance of the equity, if any, will be paid to the estate.
+In this situation, the reverse mortgage will be satisfied from the proceeds of the sale.
+Finally, the balance of the equity, if any, will be paid to the estate.

-Typically, the lender will make a request of the estate shortly after the borrower has passed and will give the estate 30 days to elect which of these option it wishes to choose in order to proceed.
-If no option is chosen, the property faces forced foreclosure.
+Typically, the lender will make a request of the estate shortly after the borrower has passed.
+They will give the estate 30 days to select which of these options it wishes to choose in order to proceed.
+If you do not choose an option, the property faces foreclosure.

 Second, the borrower has tax free use of their home equity as long as they continue to live in their home.
-A reverse mortgage allows the homeowners to transfer their equity to cash without any personal liability.
-Clients often use this the money from a reverse mortgage to cover the gap between their income and monthly living expenses, including the cost of health care, home repair, and maintenance of the primary residence necessary to avoid foreclosure.
+A reverse mortgage allows homeowners to transfer their equity to cash without any personal liability.
+Clients often use the money from a reverse mortgage to cover the gap between their income and monthly living expenses.
+This can include the cost of health care, home repair, and maintenance of the primary residence necessary to avoid foreclosure.
 This may relieve clients of the burden they face figuring out how they are going to use their fixed income to keep up with the property tax and maintenance costs associated with their home.